IP addressing for a cluster

 In addition to the standard types of Citrix ADC-owned IP addresses—Citrix ADC NSIP, Virtual IP (VIP), and Subnet IP (SNIP)—a clustered Citrix ADC appliance can have a cluster management IP (CLIP) address.
 It can also have striped and spotted IP addresses.

 CLIP address.
 An IP address owned by the cluster coordinator node (CCO).
 The CLIP address can float between different nodes in a cluster setup.
 If the CLIP is moved to a different node of the cluster, that node becomes the CCO.
 The CCO is the Citrix ADC appliance that is responsible for management tasks in the cluster.
 A network administrator uses the CLIP address to connect to the cluster to perform configuration and management tasks, such as accessing unified GUI, reporting, tracing packet flow, and collecting logs.
-The CCO node does not have an NSIP address.
+You can add multiple CLIP addresses in a cluster on the same or different networks.
 Only configurations performed on the CCO through the cluster IP address are propagated to other nodes in the cluster.

 Striped IP address.
 A logical IP address available on all nodes of the cluster, it can be either a VIP or SNIP address.

 Spotted IP address.
 A logical IP (preferably SNIP address) is available only on one node.
 A spotted IP address has visibility on only that node.
 To minimize traffic-steering overhead, Citrix recommends that you use spotted SNIP address for backend communication with the server.

 For example, in a four-node cluster group, you must configure each node with a spotted SNIP address.
 For more information on how to configure a spotted IP configuration, see Striped, Partially Striped, and Spotted Configurations.